waqasbhatti/lcc-server/lccserver/server-docs/ftsearch.md

     # these are the columns of the dataset table
     print(dataset['columns'])

-    # these are the rows of the dataset table (up to 3000 - the CSV contains everything)
+    # these are the rows of the dataset table's current page
     print(dataset['rows'])
 ```

-[^1]: HTTPie is a friendlier alternative to the venerable `cURL`
-program.
-See its [docs](https://httpie.org/doc#installation) for how to install
-it.
-[^2]: The Requests package makes HTTP requests from Python code a relatively simple
+[^1]: The Requests package makes HTTP requests from Python code a relatively simple
 task.
 To install it, use `pip` or `conda`.